 Many people who don’t have experience in design often get confused when they see these terms.
-You see many successful companies change with time, adjusting their brands to the market, but what do they actually do?
+You see many successful companies change with time, adjusting their brands to the market, but what do they do?
 Is it called rebranding or refreshing?
 These terms indeed have a lot in common, however, they are also quite different if you look closer.

 A brand refresh isn’t a fundamental change, it’s mostly focused on the appearance of your logo and some minor details, adjusting them according to the current trends.
 On the other hand, a brand redesign involves more serious changes.
 It often implies creating a completely new logo and visuals.
-A complete rebrand is aimed to change the message of your brand and its identity, which often means creating and implementing an absolutely new marketing strategy.
+A complete rebrand is aimed at changing the message of your brand and its identity, which often means creating and implementing an absolutely new marketing strategy.

 You may need to refresh your brand if you want to update it and make it more appealing to your current audience.
 It will also be a good solution if you face a need to address certain market conditions, or if the connection between your brand and your offerings is lost.
 Refreshing may include changing your slogan, tweaking your logo and fonts, adjusting the colours, and updating marketing materials.
 If a brand is not completely outdated, companies often choose refreshing instead of complete rebranding.
-This way, they can preserve the integrity of the existing brand while making it more relevant and reaching to a wider audience.
+This way, they can preserve the integrity of the existing brand while making it more relevant and reaching a wider audience.

 Rebranding is a much more complex process that requires serious preparation.
 It goes beyond changing the design of your website or logo.
 Rebranding is intended to completely change the image of your business.
-It requires you to come up with a new brand story and philosophy.
+It requires you to come up with a brand new story and philosophy.
 Sometimes, rebranding also means targeting a new market.
 You may opt for a rebrand if you see that the current brand is no longer effective for the necessary audience, or if you fundamentally change your business.
 Rebranding is necessary when companies merge or when they plan to conquer a new industry.
 It will also be a good solution if your established brand lacks consistency or fails to communicate its message.